Border Patrol seizes $3M from cars headed to Mexico

-SAN DIEGO (AP) — The U.S. Border Patrol says it’s seized more than $3 million that was being smuggled from the U.S. into Mexico.
+SAN DIEGO (AP) — The U.S. Border Patrol seized more than $3 million that was being smuggled from the U.S. into Mexico.

-The cash was found Tuesday inside two cars in Escondido.
+The cash was found in august inside two cars in Escondido.
 It’s the largest cash seizure ever made by the Border Patrol in San Diego County.

 Authorities say they followed a speeding Kia Forte from a freeway and pulled it over.
 They found nearly $34,000 in vacuum-sealed bundles in the center console.

-Note: This story has been corrected to show that the seizure was in August, not Tuesday.